- The Basics of Stock Market Analysis

-Clearly, a trading and a demat account are essential for everyone looking to trade and invest in securities.
-Now, with the new-age Aadhaar based registrations, opening a demat account is easier (and cheaper) than ever.
+Clearly, both these accounts are essential for everyone looking to trade and invest in securities.
+Now, with the new-age Aadhaar based online registrations, opening an account is easier (and cheaper) than ever.

 - Depository participants such as stockbrokers are considered to be service providers in the finance world.
 That’s why opening a demat and/or trading account costs some money.